 Hooking up at the office Christmas party or getting together on an office trip: things happen.
 It could be either a momentary lapse in judgement or a moment that you both have been waiting for: sometimes it feels good to live in that moment.
 But moments pass and reality hits, sometimes it hits hard.
 Here are a few things you need to keep in mind to face the reality the morning after.

-Do be clear about intentions
+1. Be clear about your intentions

+But this is a litigious society and you are going to need verbal consent.
 You might be looking for a hook-up, while your partner may think it is the start of something.

 So please be cautious about what you are getting into, because you might end up getting more than you bargained for.
 Communicate and be clear about intentions before you do something that you both regret.
 Sometimes it is wise to leave a casual flirting just as it is or things might get out of hand.

-Don’t attract attention
+2. Don’t attract attention

 Yours may be a well-intentioned one-time hook-up or a first step towards a relationship: it is bound to get crooked and mashed up as a running joke in the office.
 It’s just human nature.
 You don’t want to be the hot topic by the water fountain.
 So try and be discreet about your personal affairs: they are, after all, none of anybody’s business.

 Sex can be held against you like a gun to your head if you go in the wrong direction.
 Everything you say or do can be used against you if you are being manipulated by the partner you chose.

 Related reading: Breached lines, broken hearts: An office romance

-Don’t take advantage
+4. Don’t take advantage of your position

 Don’t misread signals.
 Be positive that the other person wants it too for the right reason.
 For example, make sure that your partner is not saying ‘yes’ just because they don’t have an option to say ‘no’.

 Consent given by a subordinate, when you are their direct boss, doesn’t really count in the court of law.
-If you have power over the person accusing you of misconduct and rape, then it falls under statutory rape.

 If you have power over the person accusing you of misconduct and rape, then it falls under statutory rape.

 And if you have an office policy against fraternising with your colleagues, then you should absolutely shut up.
 Sometimes an office hook-up can cost you your career.